The Zeigarnik effect and memory: obsessive thoughts

 This is especially important for waiters, who need to remember the details of their customers' orders until they finish their meal and leave the restaurant.

 With the help of the Zeigarnik effect, we can clearly understand the principle by which our memory works.
 When information is perceived, it is stored in short-term memory.
 If information is used often, it can gradually move to the long-term part of our memory, although most memories will eventually disappear without ever reaching long-term memory.
 Starting a task creates psychological tension that does not dissipate until the task is completed.
-This constantly motivates us to complete the task in order to get rid of the tension.
+This constantly motivates us to complete the task to get rid of the tension.
 Our desire to complete tasks affects our memory and behavior.
 This is why we tend to seek a sense of completion and dislike uncertainty.

 How to use this effect to your advantage?